alwaysbegrowing/arbor-contracts/docs/Bond.md

 function previewWithdrawExcessCollateral() external view returns (uint256 collateralTokens)
 ```

 The number of collateralTokens that the owner would be able to  withdraw from the contract.
-This does not take into account an amount of payment like `previewWithdrawAfterPayment` does.
+This does not take into account an amount of payment like `previewWithdrawExcessCollateralAfterPayment` does.
 See that function for more information.

 #### Returns